Kaimur district: Economy

 Agriculture is the main component of the economy in the district.
 Rice, wheat, telhan, dalhan and maize are the main crops.
 Industries located in the district include Vanaspati Oil Ltd., ACC Limited and the Power Grid Corporation of India's high voltage direct current (HVDC) grid station at Pusauli.

-In 2006 the named Kaimur one of the country's 250 most backward districts (out of a total of 640).
-It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+In 2006 Kaimur was named as one of the country's 250 most backward districts (out of a total of 640).
+It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).The Mudeshwari Mata Temple have a very huge potential to be developed into a religious tourism hub.

 Divisions

 Kaimur district is divided into 11 community development blocks, grouped together into 2 subdivisions, based at Bhabua and Mohania: